 Test Definition/Scope: The first step is to define the goal of the test, its role in your profession, and what you want the credential to represent.
 This lays the foundation for validity, which is an accumulation of evidence that says the test scores mean what we want them to mean.
+If we don't say what we want them to mean, the rest of the process is unfounded.

-Job Analysis: This step typically utilizes a task inventory survey.
-A committee of experts developed a list of professional tasks, and your field is surveyed on which are most important and frequent.
+Job Analysis: The purpose of this step is to provide quantitative information regarding what knowledge, skills, or abilities (KSAs) are required to perform the job successfully.
+It then reasons that the test should test these KSAs if the purpose is to screen candidates that will not be successful.
+This step typically utilizes a task inventory survey: a committee of experts developed a list of professional tasks, and your field is surveyed on which are most important and frequent.
 This obviously involves substantial time and cost.
 The end result is data that will justify the content to be covered in the test.

 Test Specifications (Blueprints): This step converts the results of the previous step into an outline of the test (e.g., there will be 10 items in Content Domain 1...).
-It will involve at least several hours of analysis by a psychometrician and discussions with the exam sponsors.
+It will involve statistical analysis by a psychometrician and discussions with the exam sponsors.